Kernix13/markdown-cheatsheet/README.md

 ## Visual

-The four sections below deal with adding visual elements to your markdowb file: `images`, , `math expressions`, `emojis`, and `HTML entities`.
+The four sections below deal with adding _visual_ elements to your markdowb file that require some kind of extra code/syntax: `images`, `math expressions`, `emojis`, and `HTML entities`.

 ### Images